Matching and Clustering Core for Bimlib 2.0

-BIMLIB 2.0: CAD-independent platform which helps to estimate the cost of construction projects.
+Using machine learning algorithms, we created the heart of BimLib 2.0, a CAD-independent platform that helps to estimate the cost of construction projects.

 I would like to thank you for your contribution to the development of BIMLIB platform for the comprehensive predictive assessment based on neural network technologies.
 BIMLIB is pleased to be partner of Apro and look forward to futher fruitful cooperation.

 - Object matching with accuracy 95% based on object’s metadata

 - Development of model training mechanism and required API

 Machine learning technology is literally reforging our way of living.
 It’s an incredible tool, capable of autonomously creating forecast models from raw data.